Things to Do in Stuttgart in June

 Four days of concerts, food stalls, and fireworks blanket Schlossplatz.
 Grilled schupfnudeln competes with beer tents pouring local pilsner, and at 10 PM the Rathaus morphs into a projection screen.
 Locals swear the best vantage point is the Stiftskirche steps for Saturday's light show.

-The park’s 250,000 tulips and roses peak in mid-June—formal beds smell of honey and damp earth after morning rain, while food trucks dispense elderflower lemonade that tastes like liquid sunshine.
+The park's 250,000 tulips and roses peak in mid-June, formal beds smell of honey and damp earth after morning rain, while food trucks dispense elderflower lemonade that tastes like liquid sunshine.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid